 Most Councils are generally supportive of Pavement Cafes because they facilitate enjoyment in the local area.

 Generally, all parts of the public highway may be used for Pavement Cafés as long as all safety and non-obstruction requirements are met.
 Each local Council will however have their own guidelines.
-Some require you to fill out Pavement Café application forms for a ‘Pavement Café Licence’, whilst others require you to obtain planning permission and/ or listed building Consent (This will usually be from your Local Planning Authority).
+Some require you to fill out Pavement Café application forms for a ‘Pavement Café Licence’.
+Others require you to obtain planning permission and/or listed building Consent (This will usually be from your Local Planning Authority).
 With any of these scenarios there will usually be fees.
 Remember each County Council will have their own rules and guidelines.

 If you wish to serve alcohol at the Pavement Café you will undoubtedly need a liquor licence from your Council’s Licensing Authority.

-A local Council will sometimes undertake an assessment of suitability based upon the size and location of the area in which you plan to have a Pavement Café, it will also take into consideration the width of the footway and other surrounding businesses input.
+A local Council will sometimes undertake an assessment of suitability based upon the size and location of the area in which you plan to have a Pavement Café.
+It will also take into consideration the width of the footway and the input of neighbours.

 If planning permission is required you may be asked to submit a site plan, here is a list of points to consider when producing this:-